JoshBolitho/CodeBot/Guide.md

 ```

 ### Casting
-You may wish to convert a variable from one type to another.
+You may wish to convert a value from one type to another.
 This can be done by casting.
 Here are the functions which allow you to cast:
 `castInteger()`, `castFloat()`,`castString()`,`castBoolean()`

 Some examples: